Tatra National Park, Poland: Geography

 The park has over 30 mountain lakes, called staw (Polish: pond).
 These water bodies are an important part of the High Tatra landscape.
-The largest lakes are: Morskie Oko with an area of 349,000 m2 and maximum depth of 50.8 m); and Wielki Staw with an area of 344,000 m2 and maximum depth of 79.3 m).
+The largest lakes are: Morskie Oko with an area of 349,000 m2 and maximum depth of 50.8 m); and Wielki Staw Polski with an area of 344,000 m2 and maximum depth of 79.3 m).

 Biology and ecology

 Flora

 Up to 1250 m there are mainly silver fir (Abies alba) and European beech (Fagus sylvatica) forests.
 Higher levels, up to 1550 m, are covered with European spruce (Picea abies) forests, which turn into meadows and grasslands at higher elevations up to 1800 m.
 The highest elevations, above 1800 m, have alpine flora habitats.

 Other typical species include Swiss pine (Pinus cembra), edelweiss (Leontopodium alpinum), and stemless carline thistle (Carlina acaulis).
 Spring in the Kościeliska Valley is notable for the fields of giant crocus (Crocus vernus, syn: Crocus scepusiensis).